 Having done these quick checks, you will now have identified for sure that the air compressor is the source of the electrical problem.

 If the breaker or fuse lets go when the compressor tries to start again, you have an electrical problem at the compressor.
-That might be pressure switch shorting out, a start capacitor has failed, the motor is failing or overloaded… there are a host of reasons, covered on the Troubleshooting pages on this site.
+That might be the compressor pressure switch shorting out, a start capacitor has failed, the motor is failing or overloaded… there are a host of reasons, covered on the Troubleshooting pages on this site.
 More on this includes…

 Is There Pressure In The Tank?